sagemathinc/cocalc/notes/final_push.md

 --> * (0:30?) [ ] BUG: loading some worksheets is DOUBLE DOG slow.
 WHY??
 This issue is CRITICAL.
 It seems like every codemirror editor is taking like a half second to do something in response to a window resize event.
 This isn't good.
 WHY?
-Ideas of things to do:
-   - make a simple standalone page to try to emulate this.
-   - try making a bunch of editors and *one* shared doc -- they each edit a separate range of lines.
+Ideas of things to do: x - make a simple standalone page to try to emulate this; maybe I am misconfiguring something: -- NOPE, it is very slow (!) x - what if they are all set to read-only mode: total fail; still very slow. x - ipython isn't nearly so slow... but is also using an old version of codemirror. x - try making a bunch of editors and *one* shared doc -- they each edit a separate range of lines.
 Will this help?
+     Didn't try, since I REALLY doubt it, given what is taking time. x - I did upgrade codemirror to 3.11, which breaks the ReST mode (I don't use it), but is otherwise not really any different.

+   I must address this issue.
+I really want to try again my idea to have the entire worksheet be inside of a single codemirror editor, with the output as html widgets.
+That would have the potential to *scale up hugely*.
+   When I add back sectioning/pages/slides, each section/page/slide, etc. will be such a codemirror editor.

+   cm.addLineWidget(line: integer|LineHandle, node: Element, ?options: object)

+This will be some work, so let's plan it out.
+Cell will be separated by immutable lines

 * (0:30?) [ ] REMOVE: disable/hide the section feature; this will be moved to a higher level.